-Children who are removed from class will be sent to SLT, where their education will be continued in the office of a member of SLT and to allow them to regain calm in a safe space.
+Children who are removed from class will be sent to the Principal where their education will be continued in the office and to allow them to regain calm in a safe space.
 The academy will ensure that staff supervising removal areas are suitably trained to support children with challenging behaviours and contexts.